-The next stop for the tour is Christchurch, followed by Sydney, Melbourne, Seattle, Portland and San Francisco.
+The next stop for the tour is Seattle, then Portland and San Francisco.
 Intrigued?
 Good news!
 Be the first to know by expressing your interest here.

 Every software professional in a leadership role is concerned about the caliber of software that gets into the hands of customers.
 Questions like, is the new app slow to load?
 Is it working as it should?
 Why has churn increased?
 Are natural consequences of building software, yet we don’t always get the answers we need.

 In our inaugural Wellington Tech Leaders’ Panel, we brought over 40 years of software leadership experience together from Trade Me, Xero, Raygun, and Sharesies to get an insight into how some of New Zealand’s best and brightest are delivering excellent software quality.